Aida Baez, PE, Co-Founder and Senior Structural Engineer on Influential Women

 In my professional life, the value that matters most to me is work ethic.
 Throughout my career, I’ve built my reputation on pushing myself to deliver the highest level of value possible and never settling for less than my best.
 I take great pride in my work and constantly challenge myself to improve, raise standards, and deliver results that truly make a difference.
 To me, success is not about working endlessly—it’s about being disciplined, committed, and intentional in the effort you give every day.

 In my personal life, I value integrity, perseverance, and purpose.
 I strive to be the best person I can be for my family, my community, and the people around me.
-I believe in staying grounded, remaining true to who you are, and consistently doing the right thing, even when life presents challenges.
+I believe in staying grounded, remaining true to myself, and consistently doing the right thing, even when life presents challenges.
 I’m driven by the desire to continue growing, contributing positively to society, and living in a way that reflects both humility and authenticity.

 Join Influential Women and start making an impact.
 Register now.